 GoPro Hero 6

-The new GoPro Hero 6 action camera features voice control, making it far more accessible to people with disabilities than any previous GoPro model.
+The GoPro Hero 8 action camera features voice control, making it far more accessible to people with disabilities than older models.
 GoPros are durable, easy to use, and can be mounted to almost anything to capture video on the go.
-This model is waterproof to 33 ft without a housing, a big improvement over my Hero 3.
-I don’t have the Hero 6 yet, but it’s on my wish list!

 There’s a reason so many people with disabilities love Apple products.
 Apple has made a tremendous effort to integrate accessibility into everything they make. iPads and other iOS devices have built-in functionality for people with all kinds of visual disabilities, their touch screens are super easy to use, and I write all my blog posts with Siri voice recognition.
 Seriously, what traveler doesn’t want an iPad for work and play?

 Do you have wheelchair travel gift ideas?
 Reviews of these products?
 Let me know in the comments!